Social Responsibility Speaker

 - Can you provide ways to improve [insert an example] socially responsible action?

-I'd love to learn more about your speaking or training needs and audience.
+I'd love to learn more about your speaking, training, or podcast needs and audience.
 Let's chat!

 Corporate Social Responsibility Speaker

 Tanya is NOT a Corporate Social Responsibility Speaker.
 Small Actions Greater Good, and her speaking engagements, are about how to make Social Responsibility easier and more effective for Small Business Owners, which she believes is similiar, but distinctly DIFFERENT from Corporate Social Responsibility.